jimbobbennett/StarWarsCopilot/6-rag/README.md

 ## Create a RAG tool for accessing a database

 Let's create a RAG tool in our Star Wars MCP server that can retrieve details about purchases of Star Wars figurines.
-You'll be querying a database in Azure Storage, and your instructor has created this for you already.
+You'll be querying a database in Azure Storage, and your instructor has created this for you already and populated it with data.

 <details>
 <summary>Create your own Azure storage</summary>